madewithkoji/koji-docs/docs/02_editor/vcc_reference.md

 For use of the secret field, it would be best to check out the following project, https://withkoji.com/~sean/teams-sample it is a sample that shows how the secret field is used within a project.

+### Composing VCCs

+VCC types can be composed using higher-order controls.
+Currently, the only higher order control available is the array control, which lets you create a list of multiple values from a single VCC definition.
+To create an array, define the VCC type as `"type": "array<T>"` where `T` is a valid VCC type (e.g., `array<image>`).
+You can also use the shorthand `T[]`.

 ### VCC definition reference

 #### Secret